robvanuden/web/source/getting-started.md

 We also provide a couple of parameters, which can be applied using single or double dash (i.e., `-parameter value` or `--parameter value`):

-- `target`: defines the target(s) to be executed; multiple targets are separater by plus sign (i.e., `-target compile+pack`); if no target is defined, the _default_ will be executed
+- `target`: defines the target(s) to be executed; multiple targets are separated by plus sign (i.e., `-target compile+pack`); if no target is defined, the _default_ will be executed
 - `configuration`: defines the configuration to build.
 Default is _debug_
 - `verbosity`: supported values are `quiet`, `minimal`, `normal` and `verbose`
 - `noinit`: will only compile and execute the build project for improved debugging
-- `nodeps`: will only execute the provided targets and not their dependencies
+- `nodeps`: will only execute the defined targets and not their dependencies

 You can also append custom arguments and access them in your build using the `EnvironmentInfo.Argument` alias.